Conquer Time Management Once and For All…

 Let’s talk about goals for instance.
 It is critical to have goal clarity about what it is we want to achieve and follow through with the steps necessary to achieve them.
 Our goals need to be prioritized, broken down into manageable actions, put on a timetable — and all this should be written down in an organized system (and a shared one if you work with a team) so that progress can be tracked.
 Taking the time to go through these steps before jumping into action dramatically increases our chances of achieving the goals.

-We believe in effective processes as well as in strong missions, and for this reason we partnered with Bob and asked him to bring his time and organization management expertise into our Leadership curriculum with a Time Management Boot Camp for Nonprofit Leaders (coming up on May 23, 10:00am–3:00pm, lunch included, don’t miss it!).
+We believe in effective processes as well as in strong missions, and for this reason we partnered with Bob and asked him to bring his time and organization management expertise into our Leadership curriculum with a Time Management Boot Camp for Nonprofit Leaders (coming up next week, October 31, 10:00am–3:00pm, lunch included, don’t miss it!).

 While we are looking forward to Bob’s boot camp, here are a few tips that Bob kindly shared with us, and immediate actions you can take to conquer your organization and time control issues: